ZYY0844/radarODE-MTL/README.md

 # radarODE-MTL
 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Famazing0844%2FradarODE-MTL&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=vistors&edge_flat=false)](https://hits.seeyoufarm.com)

+## Intuitive Explanation and Introduction
+Radar-based vital sign monitoring has been invested for a long time, and the community is always pursuing on capturing more fine-grained cardiac signal with better noise robustness (especially for body movement or moving subjects).
+This repository contains two of our studies to improve the robustness of ECG recovery using the multi-task learning (MTL) paradigm.

+##
 ``radarODE-MTL`` is an open-source library built on [PyTorch](https://pytorch.org/) and Multi-Task Learning (MTL) framework [LibMTL](https://github.com/median-research-group/LibMTL).

 Code for Paper: